ComputationalModeling/text-processing-and-the-bechdel-test/README.md

 Does _Pirates of the Caribbean: Dead Man's Chest_ pass the Bechdel Test?
+A Digital Humanities lesson for undergraduates:

 # Current Status: CODE BORKEN; DONUT USE